jlming6/code-guides/java/code-guide.md

 # Code Guide

-Mainly include Java code principles, traps, pitfalls and corner cases.
+Mainly include Java code principles, tips, traps, pitfalls and corner cases.

 *This not a Java basic syntax guide or a Java introduction.*